cocogitto/cocogitto/docs/website/ci_cd/README.md

 ## GitHub Bot

-Cocogitto also has a GitHub bot that decorate pull request with status check.
+Cocogitto also has a GitHub bot that decorates pull request with status check.

 To install it just go to [github.com/apps/cocogitto-bot](https://github.com/apps/cocogitto-bot) and click "Configure".
 Add the desired repository and grant the required permission.